1988 United States presidential election in North Carolina: Background

 With the exception of Jimmy Carter's victory in North Carolina in 1976, the state had voted for the Republican presidential nominee in every election since 1968.
 Republican membership in the United States House of Representatives from North Carolina peaked in elections held concurrently with the presidential elections and shrank in the following midterms.
 Jesse Helms's victory in the 1972 senatorial election made him the state's first Republican senator in the 20th century and John Porter East was elected to the state's other seat in 1980, but lost in the 1986 election.
 Republican identification among voters in the state rose from 27% to 37% between 1968 and 1986 while identification among Democrats fell from 68% to 58%.

 Campaign

 Primaries

 Al Gore won 51% of the white vote while Dukakis won 30%.
 The racial composition of the Democratic primary was 71% white and 29% black, and 36% of white voters participated in the Republican primary.

 General

 North Carolina was one of the southern states that Michael Dukakis's campaign viewed as winnable.
 The North Carolina Democratic Party used $500,000 from the national party to hire over 100 workers and organize phone banks in every county, which contacted over 200,000 households.
 The North Carolina Republican Party received $700,000 from the national party, but only hired ten workers and instead used the money to conduct polling and hire mailing organizations.

-George H. W. Bush campaign in the state three times, and Dan Quayle, Dukakis, and Lloyd Bentsen each came twice.
+George H. W. Bush campaigned in the state three times, and Dan Quayle, Dukakis, and Lloyd Bentsen each came twice.
 Among white voters, 68% supported Bush while 32% supported Dukakis.